-At any time during and after the administration of a physical restraint, school personnel shall seek to contact the Office of Student Services behavioral specialists, or the Crisis Intervention Team, or take other steps to seek medical and/or social emotional assistance if it appears that the student is demonstrating significant physical and/or mental distress.
+At any time during and after the administration of a physical restraint, school personnel shall seek to contact the Office of Student Services board-certified behavioral analysts, or the Crisis Intervention Team, or take other steps to seek medical and/or social emotional assistance if it appears that the student is demonstrating or articulating physical and/or mental distress.
+This may include contacting counselors.

 Recognizing that the administration of a physical restraint can impact more than the student against whom the restraint is administered, school personnel shall offer socialemotional supports to any students and/or staff who witness the administration of a physical restraint.
-This may include contacting Office of Student Services behavioral specialists and guidance counselors.
+This may include contacting the Office of Student Services, boardcertified behavioral analysts and counselors.